twigbio/liminal-orm/docs/getting-started/setup.md

     !!! tip

-        If you have multiple Benchling tenants you'd like to synchronize, you can define multiple Benchling connections in the `env.py` file by creating multiple `BenchlingConnection` objects.
+        If you have multiple Benchling tenants you'd like to synchronize, you can define multiple Benchling connections in the `env.py` file by defining multiple `BenchlingConnection` objects.

 4. If your Benchling tenant has pre-existing schemas, run `liminal generate-files <benchling_tenant_name> -p [<write_path>]` to populate the root directory with your dropdown, entity schema, and results schema files from the given Benchling tenant.
 Your file structure should now look like this: